 If you study the chart, you will notice that the “ti” note (A' in the key of G) breaks the pattern on the extreme right.
 The answer is that there is a reversal of next-door note pairs on the next octave to the right, and then a re-reversal to the original order on the third octave.
 Again, the situation is simple: to the common diagrammatic eye, such as my own, this is a mess; but to the freed-up player, this is a pure joy, immensely intuitive, and amazingly easy to isolate the notes that you want and do not want.

 I do hope that if you have been intellectualizing your music, you will now know yourself justly encouraged to try and try and try again to do differently!
-I once saw a person who had no musical training whatsoever, go from blank to really good on ten-holer, in two weeks.
+I once saw a person who had no musical practice or training whatsoever, go from blank to really good on ten-holer, in two weeks.
 What method of learning do you think he used?????

 But there is a related development in tremolo recently, and a promise was made to cover it, so here it is.
 On Hohner's new Echo Celeste tremolo, there is a numbering system, where each number corresponds to two holes.
 Diagramming this, we have:

 writer guesses that this number system was made in rough correspondence

 with the standard hole numbers present on Hohner ten/twelvers.
 It